Professional Breeder

 My experience with amateur breeders, on the other hand has been mostly wonderful...they go ga ga over the mom, the pups etc. Many of them can hardly bear to part with them except to exceptional homes, etc.

 That part of the AARP article that talks about making money through the sale of pups is a little crass, but most hobbies entice converts with the promise of making a little money even though most adults "know" this is just an excuse for doing things that you enjoy so you don't look so foolish to your spouse.
+(Profound, huh?)

 At any rate, in today's highly political world, it seems that everyone is screaming about molehills instead of talking rationally about problems.
 The result is that when a real mountain of a problem is in question, the rhetoric sounds the same.
-Remember the ancient parable about "calling wolf"?
+Remember the ancient parable about "crying wolf"?

 As far as Patti's call for changing our language, again I am of mixed feelings.
 I like the idea of people elevating the status of animals from "property" to beings deserving of respect and care.
 I like this a lot.